deepuonthemove/lesson-first-1/SETUP.md

 -- Enable Row Level Security (RLS)
 ALTER TABLE lessons ENABLE ROW LEVEL SECURITY;

--- Create a policy that allows authenticated users to access all lessons CREATE POLICY "Allow authenticated users to access lessons" ON lessons FOR ALL USING (auth.role() = 'authenticated');
+-- Create a policy that allows service role to access all lessons CREATE POLICY "Allow service role to access lessons" ON lessons FOR ALL USING (true);
 ```

-**OR** run the complete setup script from `demo-user-setup.sql` which includes the demo user creation.

 ### 2. Environment Variables